Colorado, Arizona, US

 Lee's Ferry is the dividing point between the Upper and Lower Colorado Rivers for water rights politics.

-Water for the south rim village flows through a pipe from near the north rim, down Bright Angel Canyon, across a bridge and then back up to the south rim.
+Water for the South Rim Village flows through a pipe from near the north rim, down right Angel Canyon, across a bridge and then back up to the south rim.
 It is all gravity fed.
+Pumpkin Springs is arsenic.

 Reaches of the Colorado River: